 2017: Facebook shuts down AI experiment after robots invent their own language

-Most articles put it as if the AI had become smart beyond human comprehension and its creators had pulled the plug in a panic, similar to the story of Skynet becoming self-aware just before turning on humanity.
+Most articles put it as if the AI had become smart beyond human comprehension and its creators had pulled the plug in a panic, similar to the plot of the Terminator movies.

 The reality was a different story.
 Facebook had trained two chatbot programs to barter and negotiate over a number of items using English phrases.
 When they hooked the chatbots up to one another, their use of words gradually deteriorated to a shorthand where they just repeated the most effective keywords, because their programming did not include any rewards for correct use of English.